nhutchison/PSIPro/README.md

    Command xPy - Sets various board parameters.
-                 If x is 0, Set the alwaysOn behavior of the panel The default mode for the panel is to display command sequences for a given time, then revert to the standard swipe behavior.
+                 If x is 0, Set the alwaysOn behavior of the panel The default mode for the panel is to display command sequences for a given time, then revert to the default pattern.
                    By sending the xPy command, this can be changed.
-                   Y is either 0 or 1 (default or always on mode) 0P0 - Default mode, where swipe is restored after the sequence plays 0P1 - The sequence continues to play until a new comand is received.
+                   Y is either 0 or 1 (default or always on mode) 0P0 - Default mode, where default pattern is restored after the sequence plays 0P1 - The sequence continues to play until a new comand is received.

                  If x is 1, Set the POT mode
                    The default is to read the external POT value for setting brightness Y is either 0 or 1 (Pot or internal setting)